LogtalkDotOrg/logtalk3/adapters/NOTES.md

 This file contains some notes about the adapter files provided.
-The folder `unsupported` contains adapter files for Prolog compilers that are no longer officially supported.
+The folder `unsupported` contains adapter files for Prolog compilers that are not yet or no longer officially supported.

 If you improve or correct some of these files, or write new ones for other Prolog compilers, please send me a copy.
 It is simply not feasible to